 Retail Shake Academy

-My name is Irwan Djoehana, founder of Retail Shake, and I’m delighted to guide you through this lesson about the characteristics of similar products.
+My name is Sébastien Vanstavel, I am a data analyst at Retail Shake.
+I’m delighted to guide you through this lesson on data quality.

 Thanks for watching this video and see you soon at the Retail Shake academy.